 Hurricane Delta made landfall on Oct.
 9 in Southwest Louisiana, which was also recently impacted by Hurricane Laura on August 27.
-There is devastation to many properties, businesses and homes.
-Click the link for information on the destination in addition to helpful links to local media and agencies.
-Learn More
+There is devastation to many properties, businesses, and homes.
+Click the link for information on the destination for businesses and restaurants that are open and events that have been confirmed.
+See What's Open!

 You know how to spell boudin, pronounce boudin, and how to find the best boudin.